fastaidocsprint/styleguide/README.md

         n_epoch:int, # Number of training epochs
         lr:float|None=None, # Learning rate, defaults to `self.lr`
         wd:float|None=None, # Weight decay, defaults to `self.wd`
-        cbs:listified[Callback]|None=None, # Temporary `Callback` applied during training reset_opt:bool=False # Recreate optimizer before training
+        cbs:listified[Callback|Callable[...,Callback]]|None=None, # Temporary `Callback` applied during training reset_opt:bool=False # Recreate optimizer before training
     ):
         "Fit `self.model` for `n_epoch` using `cbs`.
 Optionally `reset_opt`."
 ```

-Likewise, forego starting a docment with “list of”, as that is implied by the type hint of `list` (ex: `cbs`).
+Likewise, forego starting a docment with “list of”, as that is implied by the type hint of `listy` or `listified` (ex: `cbs`).

 Boolean docments should be written to describe what the argument does if true (ex: `reset_opt`).
-Forgo phrases such as “whether to,” “if set”, “if true”.
+Forgo phrases such as “whether to”, “if set”, or “if true”.
+The exception is when the False behavior is not a negation of the True case.

 Keyword arguments or arguments (`**kwags` or `*args`) should not be docmented.
 In a notebook, internal keyword arguments should be viewable using `delegates` and `show_doc`.